scientifichackers/zproc/docs/user/introduction.rst

 The moment you call it, it will distribute the task to "count" number of workers.

-It will return with a generator, which in-turn will do the job of pulling in the results from these workers, and arranging them in order.
+It will then, return with a generator, which in-turn will do the job of pulling in the results from these workers, and arranging them in order.